ArbitrumFoundation/governance/docs/gotchas.md

 - Changes to members of the Security Council should be initiated via the SecurityCouncilManager, not via calling addOwner/removeOwner on the multisigs directly.
 This ensures that the security council's two cohorts remain properly tracked in the SecurityCouncilManager contract.

 - **UpgradeExecutor Affordance**

 Affordances are always given to the DAO via an UpgradeExecutor contract, which grants affordance to both the core governor proposal path and the Security Council.
 This includes abilities that are intended only for the Security Council; for example, proposal cancellation, practically speaking, could/would only ever be preformed by the Security Council (since the DAO wouldn't have time to vote on and execute a cancellation).
 Still, for this case, the affordance is given to the UpgradeExecutor; this is done for clarity, consistency, and to ensure that the UpgradeExecutor is the single source of truth for execution rights.

+The only affordances granted directly to the Security Council (and not to its corresponding UpradeExecutor) are the "MEMBER_ADDER", "MEMBER_REPLACER", "MEMBER_ROTATOR", and "MEMBER_REMOVER" roles on the SecurityCouncilManager contract.
+If the emergency Security Council on Arbitrum One is ever either removed or deployed to a new address, these roles should be modified accordingly.